sangstar/tokenspace/README.md

 ```
 optional arguments:
   -h, --help            show this help message and exit
-  --model MODEL         The name of the Gensim model to load.
+  --model MODEL         The name of the Gensim model to load
   --output_dim OUTPUT_DIM
-                        The output dimension for SVD compression.
+                        The output dimension for SVD compression
   -n N, --n N           The number of most similar words to display
   -x X_WINDOW_SIZE, --x-window-size X_WINDOW_SIZE
                         The x window size for the TUI